dykyi-roman/book-summary/README.md

 * Object must be transfer for another layer using DTO (low coupling principle)

 * Talk with a Domain layer using CommandBus and talk with a UI layer using Query Bus.
 Comand => Handler (SRP)

+* All class is final.
+All properti and method private by default.

+* Do not use a option dependencies, better put DI in controller.

+* Do not use a option swich param in function.
+Example: setActive($active = true)